breadoliveoilsalt/breadoliveoilsalt.github.io/_posts/2019-09-17-some-notes-on-bash-and-setting-path.markdown

 You could take this same action from any directory you `cd`'d into with Bash.
 No matter which directory your Bash prompt was in, Bash would know that when you typed `vim README.md` you wanted to open up an application called Vim, even though Vim is not located in your current directory.
 How does Bash know to do this?

-This is where `PATH` comes in.  `PATH` is, fundamentally an [environmental variable](https://scriptingosx.com/2017/04/on-bash-environment-variables/) that lists a set of directories for Bash to check when a user enters a command that is not located in the user's current directory.
+This is where `PATH` comes in.  `PATH` is, fundamentally an [environment variable](https://scriptingosx.com/2017/04/on-bash-environment-variables/) that lists a set of directories for Bash to check when a user enters a command that is not located in the user's current directory.
 So when a user begins a command with `vim`, but Vim is not in the current directory, Bash says to itself, "Let me see if I can find Vim in the directories listed in PATH before I come back to the user with an error because I don't know what to do."

 Want to see which directories are in your current path?
 At the Bash prompt, type `$PATH`.
 You'll see a response from Bash that might look something like this: